 What Can Go Wrong if You Don’t perform a Design Patent Search?

 You could submit an application for something that is patented without doing a complete design patent search.
-Don’t assume a design doesn’t exist just because you’ve never seen it on a product before.
+Don’t assume a design doesn’t exist just because you’ve never seen it in a product before.

 An application fee is required when applying for a design patent.
 You don’t want to pay this charge for something that can’t be patented.
 A patent application can also take several years to be approved.